The 5 Best Splash Cymbals (2023) – Beginner and Pro Options

 Cons

+The Zildjian A 10” splash has a very bright, natural sound that works really well in every environment.
+Its explosive and quick attack has a lot of depth to it.
+There are also minimal overtones associated with it.
 The splash has a lot of character to it and is quite expressive.
-This can be owed to the B20 Bronze it is made of.
+This can be attributed to the B20 Bronze it is made of.

 It’s also very durable and sounds better the harder you play it.
 That being said, it also fits in well in a low-key musical setting.